Judit3/rock-paper-scissors/README.md

 ### Imagery

 The images were taken from clipartmax.com.
-I have credited these in the [Credits](#credits) section.
+I have credited this in the [Credits](#credits) section.

 ### Wireframes